 Despite the interest of the research community, and despite its practical value, robust manipulation and recognition of novel objects in cluttered environments still remains a largely unsolved problem.
 Classical solutions for robotic picking require recognition and pose estimation prior to model-based grasp planning, or require object segmentation to associate grasp detections with object identities.
-These solutions tend to fall short when dealing with novel objects in cluttered environments, since they rely on 3D object models and/or large amounts of training data to achieve robust performance.
+These solutions tend to fall short when dealing with novel objects in cluttered environments, since they rely on 3D object models that are not available and/or large amounts of training data to achieve robust performance.
 Although there has been inspiring recent work on detecting grasps directly from RGB-D pointclouds as well as learning-based recognition systems to handle the constraints of novel objects and limited data, these methods have yet to be proven in the constraints and accuracy required by a real task with heavy clutter, severe occlusions, and object variability.

 In this paper, we propose a system that picks and recognizes objects in cluttered environments.
-We have designed the system specifically to handle a wide range of objects novel to the system without gathering any task-specific training data for them.
+We have designed the system specifically to handle a wide range of objects novel to the system without gathering any task-specific training data from them.

 To make this possible, our system consists of two components.
-The first is a multi-affordance grasping framework which uses fully convolutional networks (FCNs) to take in visual observations of the scene and output a dense grid of values (arranged with the same size and resolution as the input data) measuring the affordance (or probability of picking success) for four different grasping primitive actions over a pixel-wise sampling of end effector orientations and locations.
-The primitive action with the highest inferred affordance value determines the grasping action executed by the robot.
-This grasping framework operates without a priori object segmentation and classification and hence is agnostic to object identity.
-The second component of the system is a cross-domain image matching framework for recognizing grasped objects by matching them to product images useing a two-stream convolutional network (ConvNet) architecture.
-This framework adapts to novel objects without additional re-training.
-Both components work hand-in-hand to achieve robust picking performance of novel objects in heavy clutter.
+The first is a multi-affordance grasping framework which uses fully convolutional networks (FCNs) to take in visual observations of the scene and output dense predictions (arranged with the same size and resolution as the input data) measuring the affordance (or probability of picking success) for four different grasping primitive actions over a pixel-wise sampling of end-effector orientations and locations.
+The primitive action with the highest inferred affordance value determines the picking action executed by the robot.
+This picking framework operates without a priori object segmentation and classification and hence is agnostic to object identity.